silogen/docs/docs/core/docs/developer-center/overview.md

 # AI Development overview (Developer Center)

 The SiloGen Developer Center is an interface for developers to easily manage the lifecycle of their Generative AI stack.
-The Developer Center provides an easy-to-use no-code/low-code option for running and managing AI workloads.
+The Developer Center provides an easy-to-use low-code option for running and managing AI workloads.
 This article lays the foundation for how to develop, run, and manage AI workloads in the Developer Center.

 ![The introduction page to Developer Center outlines the main chat features.](../img/ai-development/devcenter-introduction.png)